Quick Tips for Christmas

-Because they are free-standing, these little bird ornaments can be used as place card holders on your holiday table.
+Because these polyresin ornaments are free-standing, these little birds can be used as place card holders on your holiday table.
 All I did was print out all the names of family members I expect at my table on a plain sheet of printer paper, picking a font and colour I liked.
 Leave a couple of spaces between each name.

 Next, I cut out each name in the shape of an envelope.
 Use a small square of two-sided tape to attach the “envelope” to the bird, making sure the “flap” of the envelope looks like it’s being held in the bird’s beak.
-So cute and family can take hope a keepsake ornament!
+So cute and family can take home a keepsake ornament!